Season 1, Episode 33

 Dr. Lorne Brown:

 It certainly is.
 And we’re going to talk about a few things.
 So I want to let our listeners know that at some point we’re going to do some relaxation therapy.
 And you had asked that for the listeners, two things.
-One is think of a place that is relaxing, a place that you love, because that’s going to be important later on when we do this relaxation technique, correct?
+One is to think of a place that is relaxing, a place that you love, because that’s going to be important later on when we do this relaxation technique, correct?

 Dr. Judy Lovas:

 That’s right.
 So we will do a brief relaxation.
-It gives people an indication of what the experience of relaxation is, and it will be a brief guarded imagery session.
+It gives people an indication of what the experience of relaxation is, and it will be a brief guided imagery session.
 So, ideally, listeners, if you could think of a place that you love to go and this place can be real or imaginary, somewhere that is safe and comfortable and enables you to feel good and to relax.
 And we’ll come back to that after we have a chat.

 Dr. Lorne Brown:

 Great.
 So we’re going to have some practical experience.
 And from the safety perspective, I just want to remind those, anytime you’re doing a form of meditation or guided meditation imagery, make sure you’re in a safe place, not operating a machinery, you’re not in a car, be in a place where you won’t be disturbed and it’s safe for you to do so.
 And then we’re going to talk about different things because many of the listeners are looking for ways to feel better mentally and physically, and they’re looking for ways to use their mind, their feeling, or elicit relaxation to give them that advantage of physical wellbeing and in our listeners’ cases, help them conceive.
-And so we’re going to talk about this thing called psycho neural immunology, which we’ve talked about before on our past episodes.
-And you’re going to come from approach more from an evidence-based approach as well, I understand, correct, Judy?
+And so we’re going to talk about this thing called psycho neuro immunology, which we’ve talked about before in our past episodes.
+And you’re going to come from an approach more from an evidence-based approach as well, I understand, correct, Judy?

 Dr. Judy Lovas: